wp-plugins/spider-faq/readme.txt

 4.4.11  Border Corner Radius.Define the corner radius of the border.This option is for making the corners of the border round.
 Its value signifies the radius of the circle that fits in the corner of the box border.
 If you do not want to round the corners at all, you need to type in ‘0’ or leave the field blank.

-4.4.12  Image (before text).Here you can upload an image that will appear at the top of the answer.
+4.4.12  Image (before text).Here you can upload an image that will appear at the top of the answer in FAQ section.

 4.4.13  Image width.
 Define the width of the image.